 OPTION MODULES

-In Trinity term, you will take an option module that enables you to explore in-depth a particular public policy topic of your choice, selected from the wide range of option modules that are offered each year to students on the Blavatnik School’s Master of Public Policy (MPP).
+In Trinity term, you will undertake option modules that enable you to explore in-depth a particular public policy topic of your choice, selected from the wide range of option modules that are offered each year to students on the Blavatnik School’s Master of Public Policy (MPP).

 THESIS AND RESEARCH BRIEF

-In addition to the option modules, your main focus in Trinity term will be working on your thesis.
-Most of your time will be devoted to undertaking further reading on your chosen topic, data collection, analysis, and writing up of your thesis research.
+In addition to the option modules, you will be working on your thesis in Trinity term and over the summer.
 You will also produce an accompanying research brief that distils insights from the research for decision-makers in government.

 Your thesis will be supervised by a member of the Blavatnik School faculty or an academic working in a policy-focused research group or centre elsewhere in Oxford.
 In addition to your academic supervisor, you will also be assigned a policy advisor from a public policy organisation to provide advice and feedback on the research from a practitioner perspective.